ggiamarchi/vagrant-openstack-provider/README.md

 * Halt and reboot instances
 * Suspend and resume instances
 * SSH into the instances
+* Login into Windows instances using WinRM (even with dynamic passwords)
 * Automatic SSH key generation and Nova public key provisioning
 * Automatic floating IP allocation and association
 * Provision the instances with any built-in Vagrant provisioner